British Study Centres Young Learners (BSC YL) runs English summer

 - Demonstrate a positive attitude.

-- Attend and lead all centre meetings.
+- Attend and participate in all centre team meetings.

 - Act according to accepted professional standards at all times.